okviz/okviz.github.io/_mydocs/visuals/features/color-rules.md

 This results in:

-<todo>Retake the screenshot - the trasparent rule is not clear - show multiple rules</todo>
+<todo>Retake the screenshot - the transparent rule is not clear - show multiple rules</todo>
 <img src="images/setting-ranges-result.png" width="600" alt="Setting color ranges">

 > **NOTE**: The use of the **Value** or **Percentage** parameters can be mixed together at will.